What I Learned Growing Arugula Indoors

 I first tasted arugula when I found a small bunch at the bottom of my weekly CSA (Community Supported Agriculture) subscription box.
 I thought they were weeds.
 I’m not kidding.
 I washed them off, gave them a taste, and I’ve been smitten ever since.

 I decided to grow my salad greens.
 The only seeds I had on hand was a package of arugula.
 Arugula is part of the Brassicaceae family of plants which includes roughly 338 genres and 3,700 species of plants.
 Other Brassicaceae plants you may know are broccoli, cabbage, kale, and Brussell sprouts 1/.
 Arugula has a tangy, peppery flavor and it tastes great in salads.

-I decided to try an experiment.
+I decided to experiment.
 I took half the seeds in the package, planted them in pots, and placed them under my 6,500K 2200 lumen LED lights.
 Guess what?
-The arugula grew perfectly.
+The arugula grew.
 The seeds germinated in 5 days and within 4 weeks the plants were big enough to harvest.

 3 Lessons from My Arugula Experiment

 The most important lesson I learned growing arugula was not to thin the plants.
 I left some of the plants unthinned and also planted some into their own pots.
 The plants that were not thinned were healthier.
 You can see for yourself in the photographs below.

 My experiment proves you can grow arugula under LED lights.
 The amount of light available is the key.
 If I tried to grow arugula on my window sill during early Spring, there would not be enough light to grow healthy plants.